TSE Prime: 9715

 Fundamental Philosophy of Corporate Governance

-1. Summary of Corporate Governance System and Reasons for Adopting the system
+1. Overview of the Corporate Governance System and Rationales for Adopting the System

 2. Details of the Company Organization

 Our board of directors (Board) consists of a total of 16 members, seven of which are outside directors.
 The Board is responsible for making decisions on material business matters and overseeing the corporate officers’ performance of duties and responsibilities.
 In addition, in order to enhance the check-and-balance in management function of the Board, and to achieve transparency in the decision-making processes, the Board has appointed six outside directors who have a wealth of knowledge and experience independent directors.

 Given that the Company has transformed to a company with an Audit and Supervisory Committee, the Board is now able to delegate its decision-making authority on material business matters to the Management Meeting, which will lead to time-effective decision making and enhancement of oversight functions by the Board.

 Audit and Supervisory Committee